 Dolphin Fleet Whale Watches are unique.
 Unlike many other whale watches, our trips offers a wide spectrum of educational tools that go beyond the “average whale watch”.
 All trips are designed to enhance our awareness of whales, other marine life and the marine habitat that surrounds us.
 Our goal is to have each passenger depart our vessels with a greater understanding and appreciation of the Stellwagen Bank National Marine Sanctuary and the wealth of life it supports.
 This page will depict some of the activities we bring to a voyage aboard our vessel.
 We make each trip fun and educational for passengers of all ages.

-The Dolphin VII is one of the four vessels that departs from Provincetown harbor to the Sanctuary.
+The Dolphin VIII is one of the four vessels that departs from Provincetown harbor to the Sanctuary.
 Each vessel has a heated cabin for those cool days in the spring and fall months assuring comfort for each trip and air conditioned for those hot summer days.
 Upon boarding our vessels field guides are available in multiple languages detailing the Stellwagen Bank National Marine Sanctuary and the marine life you may encounter.These guides will also explain the important role The Dolphin Fleet had in developing and being the first whale watching excursion on the east-coast of the United States.

-The Dolphin VIII offers the same comforts as the Dolphin VII.
+The Dolphin IX offers the same comforts as the Dolphin VIII.
 During each trip all four vessels are in communication, and at times may travel to different locations in search of whales and other marine life.
 Being a fleet, this constant communication and ability to broaden our search gives us an advantage of finding the best whale behavior and other species of marine life.
 Covering larger areas of the sanctuary and surrounding waters to find the most productive areas is an essential part of a successful whale watch.